JohnsonNguyen-374/Nguyen-Johnson-A2-2D-Interactive-Drawing/README.md

 1) Changing the Color of Buggy's eyes
 2) Changing the Color of Buggy's body
-3) Changing the Color of the Time of Day
+3) Changing the Time of Day

 Controls for A2: 2D_Interactive-Drawing (Buggy Sunset)